Preparation for your dog’s arrival

 All dogs are different and we will discuss any specific issues with you prior to your commitment.
 Some are from a home environment but even for these better-adjusted dogs, the journey and frequent changes in routine are likely to be stressful for them, so it is best to go slowly with them.
 The majority have never lived indoors so everything is new for them.
 They often embrace their home comforts quickly, but it’s important not to expect too much too soon.
 More traumatised or abused dogs need much more care and more time to adjust.

 For a dog that’s always lived outside, in many ways it is not unlike having a puppy – they have to learn everything from scratch.
+Plan for this according to what works best in your home.
+It can be useful to borrow baby gates to gate off areas of the house.
+A box for remote controls so they can’t be chewed.
+And so on.

 They often have no sense of boundaries about your food, counter surfing, chewing etc. Former street dogs, particularly, can need to have food and bins very firmly closed away.
 Toilet training generally has to be started from the beginning – however, most learn very fast when there is another dog to copy.